It can be daunting to send a lot of money abroad. So when you make a large transfer, we make things as easy as possible.

 Here are some tips to help you get started.

 Your bank might limit the amount of money you can send per day, or per transfer.
 Those limits might differ if you’re sending online, over the phone, or in-branch.

 If you’re sending online or over the phone, your bank might limit the amount you can send in one go.
-That means you’ll need to send several smaller transfers over the course of a few days instead — and you’ll miss out on a guaranteed rate.
+That means you’ll need to send several smaller transfers over the course of a few days instead — and you might miss out on the rate.

 Your bank might let you send a bigger amount if you go in-person, to your branch.
 So it’s often quicker, and simpler, to set up larger transfers in-branch.
 You can download a PDF with all your transfer details to make this easier.